softwareconstruction240/softwareconstruction/instruction/json/json.md

 However, if the class that you are attempting to create contains fields that are interfaces or derived classes, then you must help Gson know which class should be used when it creates the backing class for the interface or derived class.

-For example, consider the serializing the `ChessBoard` class.
+For example, consider serializing the `ChessBoard` class.
 The chess board probably contains a field that contains a double array of `ChessPieces`.
-If you have created subclasses of `ChessPiece`, with things like `Rook` or `Knight`, and then you serialize out your board, the JSON will lose the representation of the derived `Rook` classes and the JSON will look something like the following.
+If you have created subclasses of `ChessPiece`, with things like `Rook` or `Knight`, and when you serialize out your board, the JSON will lose the representation of the derived classes.
+The type of piece is still represented in the `type` field, but there is not `Rook` or `Knight` class representation and the JSON will look something like the following.

 ```json
 {